swisspost-yellowcube/magento2-yellowcube/README.md

 ## Configuration

-In Menu `Stores > Configuration > Sales > Shipping Methods`
+In Menu `Stores > Configuration > Sales > Shipping Methods`. enable YellowCube and configure it based on the received information.

-@todo Store locale must be set to DE or EN UK to use cm and not inch.
+In Menu `Stores > Stocks`, create a Stock that contains at least the automatically created YellowCube source.

 ### User Manual / Configuration Manual